Tarrafal concentration camp: The "Frigideira"

 The "Frigideira" (English: "frying pan") was meant to punish prisoners who disobeyed the rules.
 Also known as the "elimination chamber", or the "torture chamber", it was the form of punishment that instilled the biggest fear in the prisoners.
 According to Pedro Martins, the "Frigideira" was created with the arrival of the second group of prisoners, where the punishments increased more and more and had the objective of quickly eliminating the antifascists physically.
 Before they entered, they were completely stripped naked.
 He described the "Frigideira" as:

 This jail is called the "frying pan".
 Both light and air enter through three holes drilled in the heavy iron door and through a small rectangle, open near the ceiling.
 During the day, the hot sun of the tropics heats the doors and walls of this small tomb.
 The air heats up inside.
 The heat becomes unbearable.
 The prisoners undress, but the heat doesn't stop torturing them.
 Sweat drips from their tired bodies.
 If they are many, drops of water condense on the ceiling, and when they fall, far from being a relief, they are torture. (...)
 At night, the mosquitoes come.
 From the bite of the mosquito comes fever, from fever comes death by bilious and pernicious.
 A small rectangular block made of concrete, six meters long by three meters wide and three meters high, divided in two to obtain two cells.
 The only door it had was shaped like a ship door with a dimension of 1.70 X 0.60 meters, with two rows of half-inch holes and a dividing gap of 50 centimeters long above the door.
 This space was strategically built away from any shady spots.
 The temperature ranged from 50 to 60 degrees such that the inmates' perspiration came off their bodies like bacon fat on a hot grill.

 Here, prisoners ate only bread and water, every other day.
 Torture was thus exacerbated along with starvation.
 It was described as "an open road to death in a place isolated from everything and everyone".
-Here, between 1937 and 1944, 30 prisoners died, 45 fell ill with malaria, with 14 deaths, and 52 obtained lung diseases.
+Here, between 1937 and 1944, 30 prisoners died, 45 fell ill with malaria, with 14 deaths, and 52 acquired lung diseases.
 Prisoners could be kept in the "Frigideira" for days, weeks, and even months.
 In total, 2824 days spent in the "Frigideira" are accounted for by the current Resistance Museum.

 Due to strong pressure from the international community, as well as reformers within the regime, and with the defeat of the Axis powers in World War II, the "Frigideira" was demolished and buried in São Miguel.
 On top of its former construction site, a chapel was built after the overthrow of the Estado Novo in memory of those who passed through there.
 In the second phase, it is replaced by the "Holandinha".